DoubleDeez/MDFramework/README.md

 <Content Include="MDFramework\*.cs" />
 ```

-3. Setup your project AutoLoad to load either `MDGameInstance` or your subclass of it.
+3. Setup your project to AutoLoad either `MDGameInstance` or your subclass of it.